istio/istio.io/content/en/docs/ambient/migrate/_index.md

 helps you audit your existing resources.

 ## What is not supported

+{{< tip >}}
+The limitations listed below reflect the current stable Istio release.
+Ambient mode continues to evolve and some of these constraints may be lifted in later versions.
+Check the [release notes](/news/releases/) for updates specific to your Istio version.
+{{< /tip >}}

 The following are hard blockers, migration is not possible until these are resolved: